firebolt-db/godocs/docs/Overview/understanding-engine-fundamentals.md

 ### Region

 This is the AWS Region in which Firebolt creates the engine.
-After you create an engine, you can’t change its Region.
-An engine must be in the same Region as its database.
-When you create an engine using the Firebolt Manager, Firebolt automatically creates the engine in the same Region as the database.
-When you create an engine using DDL, make sure that you create it in the same Region as the database you will attach it to.
+The engine region is always the same with account region, is automatically inherited from account, and it can't be changed.

 ### Engine endpoint